-In honor of 125 years of women at Auburn University, the Auburn theater department has dedicated their shows this year to commemorating women within theater – writers, directors, choreographers and women in acting roles alike.
+In honor of 125 years of women at Auburn University, the Auburn theater department has dedicated its shows this year to commemorating women within theater – writers, directors, choreographers and women in acting roles alike.

 Throughout the 2017-18 school year, the theater department will present the current show, “Antigone,” as well as “God of Carnage,” “A Civil War Christmas,” “Chicago,” “Dance Concert” and “Mr. Burns, A Post-Electric Play.”
 All of the shows were either written by women or feature a wide range of women characters.

 Three of the six shows were written by women – “God of Carnage,” “A Civil War Christmas” and “Mr. Burns, A Post-Electric Play” – and “Dance Concert” will be directed by two women professors in the theater department.